mia-platform/documentation/docs/release_notes/RN_v8-8/unreleased.md

 #### Improved navigation in the Runtime area

 The status filter applied to the pod table is now maintained while navigating through the details of individual pods.

+#### Dashboards can be opened on a new dedicated tab

+On Dashboard area, user can choose if a dashboard has to be opened on a new tab instead of in iframe mode.

+>>>>>>>>>Posso modificare i tag per tutte le tipologie di endpoint

 ### Bug Fix